harness/developer-hub/docs/platform/governance/audit-trail/audit-streaming.md

 ::: info troubleshoot HEC configurations
 At times, you might issues with the HEC connector.
 Here are some troubleshooting steps you can take to resolve common issues.

-- You should set HEC connectors without a declared `sourcetype`.
+- You should set HEC connectors without a declared `SourceType`.
 Although the data will be JSON-formatted, it is not declared as such.
-Setting a `sourcetype` as `JSON` might filter data from the stream.
+Setting a `SourceType` as `JSON` might filter data from the stream.

    ![](../../governance/audit-trail/static/hec_connector_notype.png)